alexa/alexa-skills-kit-sdk-for-python/docs/DEVELOPING_YOUR_FIRST_SKILL.rst

     handler = sb.lambda_handler()

-When using decorators, your request handlers are automatically recognized by the Skill Builder object instantiated at the top of the code.
+When using decorators, your request handlers and exception handlers are automatically recognized by the Skill Builder object instantiated at the top of the code.

 Preparing your code for AWS Lambda
 ----------------------------------